DJBarnes/django-unused-context/README.md

 <br>

-Lastly, ensure that `DEBUG` is set to `True` in your Django settings file or you are using the Always option defined in the [Configuration](#configuration) section.
+3. Ensure that `DEBUG` is set to `True` in your Django settings file.
 ```python
 DEBUG = True
 ```